bgbg/ML-on-Graphs/README.md

 # Machine Learning on Graphs

-This course is taught at the Azrieli College of Engineering in Jerusalem, Israel.
+This course introduces students to the fundamentals and advanced concepts of machine learning on graph-structured data.
+It is taught at the Azrieli College of Engineering in Jerusalem, Israel, and covers both theoretical foundations and practical applications.
+The course equips students with the knowledge and skills needed to work with graph neural networks, network analysis, and graph-based machine learning algorithms.

 ## Authors